 - Urease test is used for the presumptive evidence of the presence of Helicobacter pylori in tissue biopsy material.
 This is done by placing a portion of crushed tissue biopsy material directly into urease broth.
-A positive urease test is considered presence of Helicobacter pylori.
+A positive urease test is considered the presence of Helicobacter pylori.
 Commercially available urease agar kits are also available.

 - Urea breath test: A common noninvasive test to detect Helicobacter pylori also based on urease activity.
-This is highly sensitive and specific test.
+This is a highly sensitive and specific test.

 - Cryptococcus spp

 Note: Mnemonics to remember urease positive organisms: PUNCH (Similar mnemonic for oxidase- positive organism is PVNCH)